vicramon/ember-tutorial/chapters/the-ember-object.md

 Note that I'm putting this User object inside `App`.
 Ember needs to place all of the app data inside a variable, and Ember devs typically use `App`.
 So when you define some kind of Object in ember you always want to have it on `App`.

 Now what we've done is great and all, but we probably want to add things to our User object.
-Let's do it!

 Objects can have three types of things inside them: properties, functions, and observers.
 I'll cover each of these.